idea of establishing Children's Hospice has emerged after the survey conducted

 physical, emotional situation.
 Hospice team tries its best to make kids happy,

 alleviate pain and help their dreams come true.

 name of the hospice "Firefly World” came from Georgian tale "The Adventures of

 The Piper Boy Salamura”.The Hospice works in three basic directions: 24-hour

-children and their parents will stay from morning to evening to receive
+children and their parents stay from morning to evening to receive

-necessary services; home care service, which exists for already one year and
+necessary services; home care service, which exists for already three year and